vespa-engine/sample-apps/examples/operations/multinode-HA/README.md

 Notes:
 * See  _services_ argument to start script - a config server is not started on this node.
-* The log server can be disk intensive, as vespa.log is rotated and forwarded here.
+* The log server can be disk intensive, as all nodes' _vespa.log_ is rotated and forwarded here.
-  It is normally a good idea to run this on a separate node, like here, for this reason - a full disk will not hit the other nodes then.
+  For this reason, it is normally a good idea to run this on a separate node, like here - a full disk will not impact other nodes.